-The T20 pendant is an optional hand held device that allows you to move the robot and teach locations.
+The T20 pendant is an optional hand held device that allows you to move the robot, teach locations, and debug programs without a PC.
 The pendant can also be used to move the robot before calibration has occurred.

 Additional Information: Refer to the T20 Pendant User's Manual (Cat.
 No. I601) for more information about operating a robot with the T20 pendant.